Week 1 Bradford's Rich, Cam's Changing, Eli's Year

 3. This isn’t particularly original, but the game I most want to see is the Sunday nighter, for a couple reasons.
 First, both teams are really good.
 Second, the Cowboys were outstanding last season but scored just 26 points over two losses to the Giants, and I’m curious to see if they can find some answers against one of the few teams in football that can hold their run game in check.
 This is a big early test for Dak Prescott, who can certainly move himself near the top of the second tier (basically the best of guys who aren’t Brady or Rodgers) of franchise QBs this season.

 But, most of all, I’m curious to see if the Giants now have the offense to match their defense and make them a Super Bowl contender.
 It is your birthright to make fun of Eli Manning.
-And he deserves a lot of it; he certainly makes his share of confounding mistakes, those what-in-God's-name was he thinking interceptions, and if you were doing a power ranking of quarterbacks most likely to forget to put on pants before taking the field, he’d be near the top.
+And he deserves a lot of it; he certainly makes his share of confounding mistakes, those what-in-God's-name-was-he-thinking interceptions, and if you were doing a power ranking of quarterbacks most likely to forget to put on pants before taking the field, he’d be near the top.

 But Eli was, very quietly, very good last year.
 Ben McAdoo’s offense, along with being comically stagnant in terms of personnel groupings a year ago, is predicated on receivers winning on isolation routes.
 Put simply: They have to beat the man in front of them.
 So when that system includes the 2016 version of Victor Cruz and Will Tye playing the bulk of the snaps, you’re in trouble.
 Not to mention, they were constantly in that 11 personnel grouping (one back, one tight end), and don’t have the offensive line to run out of it.
 So the fact that Eli threw for 4,000 yards last year is actually fairly exceptional.
-Now, the Giants have upgraded to Brandon Marshall (who still has something left in the tank when he’s healthy) and rookie tight end Evan Engram (a monster talent as a pass-catcher) over of Cruz and Tye.
+Now, the Giants have upgraded to Brandon Marshall (who still has something left in the tank when he’s healthy) and rookie tight end Evan Engram (a monster talent as a pass-catcher) over Cruz and Tye.
 I feel like I might have been a little too bullish on Manning this offseason, but if he can throw for 4,000 yards in a broken offense a year ago, he should be in for a big year in 2017.

 4. Yeah, it’s a bummer to have a Week 1 bye, Bucs and Dolphins fans.
 (Though—and I apologize for the borderline meaningless platitude—take care of yourself if you’re in Irma’s path.)
 But sitting out Week 1 wasn’t particularly problematic for the three teams that had Week 1 byes during the 31-teams era.